What Does Basil Taste Like? And How to Use it

 Watermelon Basil Summer Soup – Fresh garden basil, sweet watermelon, feta, and a touch of olive oil make this super refreshing cold soup a great addition to any hot summer day.

-Strawberry basil lemonade – Strawberries and fresh basil combine magically to make a stunningly refreshing drink.
+Strawberry Basil Lemonade – Strawberries and fresh basil combine magically to make a stunningly refreshing drink.
 Spike it if you dare.

 Does dried basil taste different than fresh basil?